Housing rental payments

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2016.
 Compiled and presented in profile.id by .id (opens a new window), the population experts.

 Compiled and presented in profile.id by .id, the population experts.

-Analysis of the weekly housing rental payments of households in Frankston South compared to Frankston City shows that there was a larger proportion of households paying high rental payments ($400 per week or more), as well as a larger proportion of households with low rental payments (less than $150 per week).
+Analysis of the weekly housing rental payments of households in Frankston South compared to Frankston City shows that there was a larger proportion of households paying high rental payments ($450 per week or more), and a smaller proportion of households with low rental payments (less than $250 per week).